-Writing the Thesis
+Writing the thesis

-- A student who has received approval to write a senior thesis should contact his or her advisor as soon as possible to work out the details of how the course will be conducted -e.g. frequency of meetings, due dates for benchmarks, grading policies for Phil 390.
+- A student who has received approval to write a senior thesis should contact his or her advisor as soon as possible to work out the details of how the course will be conducted -- e.g. frequency of meetings, due dates for benchmarks, grading policies for PHIL 390.

 - When possible, the student should take some part of the summer (or, alternatively, winter) vacation for research on the topic after it has been approved.

-- The student should enroll in Philosophy 390 for the semester for which senior thesis work has been approved.
+- The student should enroll in PHIL 390 for the semester for which senior thesis work has been approved.
 The Department recommends that the student complete a draft of the thesis by week 7 of the semester in 390.